Skip to content

 5 min read

-Updated: 02 May 2025
+Updated: 04 Nov 2025

-What will the Renters’ Rights Bill change?
+What does the Renters’ Rights Act change?

-You can find the full outline of the bill on the gov.uk website, but to help you plan, here is an outline to some of the incoming changes you may need to prepare for.
+You can find the full outline of the Act on the gov.uk website, but to help you plan, here is an outline to some of the incoming changes you may need to prepare for.

 An end to fixed-term tenancies and ‘no-fault evictions’

-One of the main goals of the Renters’ Rights Bill is to abolish Section 21 evictions, also known as ‘no-fault evictions’.
+One of the main goals of the Renters’ Rights Act is to abolish Section 21 evictions, also known as ‘no-fault evictions’.
 These are where a landlord can end an assured shorthold tenancy without needing to provide a reason.

 Landlords: